-The motorcycle began having issues in Wyoming, so David told his family he would drive on to the next exit to find a gas station in the hope there would be a mechanic available.
+The motorcycle began having issues in Wyoming, so David told his family he would drive on to the next exit to find a gas station hoping there would be a mechanic available.
 They agreed to meet at the next rest stop.

-Jackie phoned her sister who said she spoke with David on August 5th.
+Jackie phoned her sister, who said she spoke with David on August 5.
 He told his aunt his bike broke down in Fort Bridger, Wyoming.
-He had slept along the side of the highway and pushed his bike three miles up the road to the Bingo Truck Stop, now a TravelCenters of America truck stop.
+He had slept along the highway side and pushed his bike three miles up the road to the Bingo Truck Stop, now a TravelCenters of America truck stop.

 David met a “rough-looking’ man on a Harley-Davidson at the truck stop who fixed his bike and got it running again.
 Initially, David was scared of this man, but the guy was harmless, according to David.

-David told his aunt he was going to ride on to Rock Springs to meet up with his mother and sister and that he would call when he got there.
-However, he never called his aunt or showed up in Rock Springs when his family arrived there.
+David told his aunt he would ride on to Rock Springs to meet up with his mother and sister and that he would call when he got there.
+However, he never reached his aunt or showed up in Rock Springs when his family arrived there.

 Jackie and Allison drove on and stayed in Nebraska for a few nights, hoping they would find David there.
 They asked around to see if anyone had seen him, but no one had.
-The two decided to keep on driving, believing that David had gone on ahead of them and was on his way to Massachusetts.
+Jackie and Allison decided to continue driving, believing that David had gone on ahead of them and was on his way to Massachusetts.

 David never arrived in Massachusetts.
 Jackie checked with his friends, but they had not heard from him.

-When police arrived, the bike still had a half tank of gas and the keys were in the ignition.
-David’s books rested neatly against his bike and a blue knapsack was on the ground.
-The couple told police that a few days before they saw someone with long hair drive out of the area where David’s bike was found.
-However, they could not make out if the person was male or female, but they were able to describe the motorcycle, saying it was large, turquoise and chrome, and had luggage or a bedroll on the back.
+When police arrived, the bike still had a half tank of gas, and the keys were in the ignition.
+David’s books rested neatly against his motorcycle, and a blue knapsack was on the ground.
+The couple told police that they saw someone with long hair drive out of the area where David’s bike was found a few days before.
+However, they could not make out if the person was male or female, but they could describe the motorcycle, saying it was large turquoise and chrome, and it had luggage or a bedroll on the back.

-A large ground search began, but nothing came from it and David was never found.
+An extensive ground search began, but nothing came from it.

-Police never investigated the Bingo Truck Stop to find out who the man on the Harley-Davidson was who fixed David’s motorcycle.
+Police never investigated the Bingo Truck Stop to find out who the Harley-Davidson man was who fixed David’s motorcycle.